ali-mohammed-khair-nasser/Text-Summarizer-and-Categorical/README.md

 #### Text Cleaning and Pre-processing
 In Natural Language Processing (NLP), most of the text and documents contain many words that are redundant for text classification, such as stopwords, miss-spellings, slangs, and etc. In this section, we briefly explain some techniques and methods for text cleaning and pre-processing text documents.
 In many algorithms like statistical and probabilistic learning methods, noise and unnecessary features can negatively affect the overall perfomance.
 So, elimination of these features are extremely important.
 We will do multi steps to clear the input text and this steps is:

+#### Delete Links
+This will remove all links from the text and it's include the following:
+- Matches http protocols like ``` http:// or https:// ```
+- Match optional whitespaces after http protocols.
+- Optionally matches including the ``` www. ``` or not.
+- Optionally matches whitespaces in the links.
+- Matches 0 or more of one or more word characters followed by a period.
+- Matches 0 or more of one or more words (or a dash or a space) followed by ```\ ```
+- Any remaining path at the end of the url followed by an optional ending.
+- Matches ending query params (even with white spaces, etc).

+#### Fixing word lengthening
+- Word lengthening occurs when characters are wrongly repeated.
+English and arabic words have a max of two repeated characters like the words ```wood, school ``` in english and ``` مؤسسة ``` in arabic.
+- Additional characters need to ripped off, otherwise we might add misleading information.
+- Replace spicial letters with another one.
+In arabic language there is many letters can be converted to another liek ``` أ ,ا ,ة ,ه ,إ ,آ ```

+#### Delete bad symbols
+Another issue of text cleaning as a pre-processing step is noise removal.
+Text documents generally contains characters like punctuations or special characters and they are not necessary for text mining or classification purposes.
+Although punctuation is critical to understand the meaning of the sentence, but it can affect the classification algorithms negatively.
+- Example of bad symbols ``` /(){}\[\]|@âÂ,;\?\'\"\*…؟–’،!&\+-:؛- ```
+- Also remove arabic text vowelization.

+#### Delete stopwords
+Like prepositions and hyphens words. for example ``` and, in, or, etc ```

+#### Text Stemming
+Text Stemming is modifying a word to obtain its variants using different linguistic processeses like affixation (addition of affixes).
+Will apply for arabic text only becouse it will give us better results when we train the models.
+For example, the stem of the word ``` التعليمية ``` is ``` علم ```

+#### Convert to Lowercase
+Sentences can contain a mixture of uppercase and lower case letters.
+Multiple sentences make up a text document.
+To reduce the problem space, the most common approach is to reduce everything to lower case.
+This brings all words in a document in same space, but it often changes the meaning of some words, such as "US" to "us" where first one represents the United States of America and second one is a pronoun.
+To solve this, slang and abbreviation converters can be applied.

+#### Get TF-IDF features
+The second approach extends the bag-of-words framework by taking into account total frequencies of words in the corpora.
+Here we conver our text to numiric values so the AI models can deal with it.
+And this technique helps to penalize too frequent words and provide better features space.

+The advantages of this feature extraction technique is:
+- Easy to compute.
+- Easy to compute the similarity between 2 documents using it.
+- Basic metric to extract the most descriptive terms in a document.
+- Common words do not affect the results due to IDF ``` e.g. am, is, etc ```

+#### Predict The Right Category Using Pre-trained Models